 Wetland & Stream Delineation

-Our environmental science team provides consulting services from the initial phase of a project, starting with wetland delineation through wetland impact assessment grounded in over 20 years of experience.
-Additionally, mitigation planning, design, permitting, and monitoring are conducted when warranted.
+Grounded in over 20 years of experience, our environmental science team provides consulting services starting with wetland delineation through wetland impact assessment.
 Our wetland delineation staff are certified in the U.S. Army Corps of Engineers (USACE) standard delineation methodology.
-Expert knowledge of wetland vegetation, hydric soils, and wetland hydrology allow us to complete delineations that are uniformly accepted by federal and state agencies without costly re-investigation.
+Expert knowledge of wetland vegetation, hydric soils, and wetland hydrology enable us to complete delineations that are uniformly accepted by federal and state agencies without costly re-investigation.

 While regulatory preference is to avoid and minimize impacts to streams and wetlands, it’s not always practical.
-We understand Section 404 of the Clean Water Act and can assist with federal and state permitting, jurisdictional determinations, mitigation planning, and compliance monitoring.
-Compensatory mitigation may be required to offset impacts to U.S. waters, including wetlands.
-Mitigation could be in the form of purchasing mitigation bank credit or permittee-responsible mitigation.
+We understand Section 404 of the Clean Water Act and can assist with federal and state permitting, jurisdictional determinations, mitigation planning, design, and compliance monitoring.

 Wetland Mitigation Planning & Design

-When compensatory mitigation is required, we develop mitigation plans that are cost-effective while meeting permit requirements.
-We have experience completing planning and design of successful wetland and stream mitigation sites.
-A thorough understanding of planning documents, such as biological assessments, alternatives analysis, mitigation plan and design, helps us obtain permits in a timely manner.
+When compensatory mitigation is required to offset impacts to U.S. waters, we develop mitigation plans that are cost-effective while meeting permit requirements.
+We have experience completing the planning and design of successful wetland and stream mitigation sites.
+A thorough understanding of planning documents, such as biological assessments and alternatives analysis, helps us promptly obtain permits.
+Mitigation could be in the form of purchasing mitigation bank credits or permittee-responsible mitigation.

 Permitting success is critical to project success.
 We have the proven ability to work and negotiate with agencies, such as the USACE, USFWS, U.S. EPA, and multiple state natural resources departments.
 Our goal is to identify permitting needs early in the process to maintain project schedules.